idaholab/moose/modules/navier_stokes/doc/intro_slides/slides/index.md

 - Make sure that the pressure is pinned for incompressible/weakly-compressible simulations in close-loop systems
 - For monolithic solvers (the default at the moment) use a variant of LU preconditioner
 - For complex monolithic systems monitor the residuals of every variable
+- Try to keep the number of elements relatively low (up to 1 million because LU preconditioner scales with $N^3$)
+- Try to utilize `porosity_smoothing_layers` or a higher value for the `consistent_scaling` if you encounter oscillatory behavior in case of simulations using porous medium

+!style-end!

 !---